noaben/assigment1/README.md

 # assignment1
-This repository is assigment for Object-Oriented Programming class in Ariel University. this repository create csv and kml files for wifi point. the methots and classes are detailed in the attached pdf file.
+This repository is for assigment of Object-Oriented Programming class in Ariel University.
+This repository includes methods and classes which create CSV and KML files of processed WIFI data.
+The roles of the methods and classes are detailed in the attached PDF file.
-Created by Ben Horn and Noa Hadad 11/2017
+It was created by Ben Horn and Noa Hadad 11/2017